mansuf/mangadex-downloader/README.md

 ## Key Features

-- Download manga directly from MangaDex
+- Download manga, chapter, or list directly from MangaDex
 - Authentication support
 - Control how many chapters and pages you want to download
-- [MangaDex list](https://mangadex.org/my/lists) support (authentication required if list is private)
 - Compressed images support
 - HTTP / SOCKS proxy support
 - Multi languages support
-- Save as PDF, Comic Book Archive (.cbz) or [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) local
+- Save as PDF, Comic Book Archive (.cbz) or [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) local manga

 ***And ability to not download oneshot chapter***